waraich1794802/lass-residual-quantized/lass_audio/README.md

 conda env create -f environment.yml conda activate lass_audio
 ```
-Once the conda environment is installed it is possible to start the separation procedure.
+Once the conda environment is installed it is possible to start the separation procedure or the training.
+The command line will inform you of any missing arguments.

 ## Download Pre-trained models and data
 You can download the necessary checkpoints from [here](https://drive.google.com/drive/folders/1Hc3XtJBsXVu8zH-8Aj2I_z0grZKWeQUk?usp=sharing).